-1 school board or by the student's parent to the state board of public school 2 education.
-A decision by the state board is final.
-3 3.
-The superintendent of public instruction shall forward all per student and a.
-4 transportation state aid payments for a student attending an out-of-state 5 school to the student's school district of residence.
-6 b.
-The student's district of residence may reduce any tuition payment it must 7 make to an out-of-state school by an amount commensurate with the tuition 8 costs the district would be entitled to receive as compensation for a student 9 from the out-of-state district enrolled in its school.
-10 Transportation payments for a student attending school in a bordering state C. 11 must be determined as provided in section 15.1-27-27.
-12 4.
-Nothing in this section requires that a school district of residence provide student 13 transportation or payments in lieu of transportation for students attending 14 out-of-state schools.
-15 SECTION 22.
+4. Nothing in this section requires that a school district of residence provide student transportation or payments in lieu of transportation for students attending out-of-state schools.

+SECTION 22.
 AMENDMENT.
-Subsection 4 of section 15.1-29-06 of the North Dakota 16 Century Code is amended and reenacted as follows: 17 A school district of residence may provide transportation to a student for whom 18 tuition is paid under this section.
-If a school district of residence does not provide 19 transportation to the student, it may be provided by the admitting district and the 20 admitting district is then entitled to state payments for the transportation of the 21 student.
-22 SECTION 23.
+Subsection 4 of section 15.1-29-06 of the North Dakota Century Code is amended and reenacted as follows:

+4. A school district of residence may provide transportation to a student for whom tuition is paid under this section.
+If a school district of residence does not provide transportation to the student, it may be provided by the admitting district and the admitting district is then entitled to state payments for the transportation of the student.

+SECTION 23.
 AMENDMENT.
-Section 15.1-29-13 of the North Dakota Century Code is 23 amended and reenacted as follows: 24 15.1-29-13.
+Section 15.1-29-13 of the North Dakota Century Code is amended and reenacted as follows:

+15.1-29-13.
 Tuition payments - Nonresident students.
-25 Except as provided in this subsection, the board of a school district that 26 admits a nonresident student shall charge and collect tuition for the student.
-27 Either the student's district of residence shall pay the tuition to the admitting 28 district in accordance with section 15.1-29-12 or the student's parent shall pay 29 the tuition to the admitting district in accordance with section 15.1-29-07.
-30 b.
-A board may charge tuition for nonresident students enrolled in an approved 31 alternative education program.

-1 Except as otherwise provided, if a school district fails to charge and collect C. 2 tuition for a nonresident student, the districts shall forfeit any per student 3 payment and transportation state aid otherwise payable for the nonresident student.
-4 5 2.
-The board of a school district may admit a nonresident student from another a.
-6 district in this state offering the same grade level as that in which the student 7 is enrolled without a charge and collection of tuition if the sending and 8 admitting districts have entered into a written contract regarding the student's 9 admission.
-10 b.
-For purposes of determining whether the same grade level is offered, two or 11 more school districts cooperating with each other for the joint provision of 12 educational services under a plan approved by the superintendent of public 13 instruction must be considered to be a single district.
-14 The contract must specify whether transportation is to be provided and, if so, C. 15 by which district.
-If a school district of residence does not provide 16 transportation to the student, it may be provided by the admitting district and 17 the admitting district is then entitled to state payments for the transportation of 18 the student.
-19 A contract is not necessary if the nonresident student is enrolled in an d.
-20 approved alternative education program for which no tuition is charged.
-21 A school district may admit a nonresident student described in section 22 15.1-31-07 from another school district in this state without a charge and 23 collection of tuition and without a written agreement.
-24 3.
-A school district may not charge or collect from a nonresident student, the 25 student's parent, or the student's district of residence any fees or charges not 26 otherwise assessed to all resident students.
-27 SECTION 24.
+- a.
+Except as provided in this subsection, the board of a school district that admits a nonresident student shall charge and collect tuition for the student.
+Either the student's district of residence shall pay the tuition to the admitting district in accordance with section 15.1-29-12 or the student's parent shall pay the tuition to the admitting district in accordance with section 15.1-29-07. - b.
+A board may charge tuition for nonresident students enrolled in an approved alternative education program. - c.
+Except as otherwise provided, if a school district fails to charge and collect tuition for a nonresident student, the districts shall forfeit any per student payment and transportation state aid otherwise payable for the nonresident student. - 2. a.
+The board of a school district may admit a nonresident student from another district in this state offering the same grade level as that in which the student is enrolled without a charge and collection of tuition if the sending and admitting districts have entered into a written contract regarding the student's admission. - b.
+For purposes of determining whether the same grade level is offered, two or more school districts cooperating with each other for the joint provision of educational services under a plan approved by the superintendent of public instruction must be considered to be a single district. - c.
+The contract must specify whether transportation is to be provided and, if so, by which district.
+If a school district of residence does not provide transportation to the student, it may be provided by the admitting district and the admitting district is then entitled to state payments for the transportation of the student. - d.
+A contract is not necessary if the nonresident student is enrolled in an approved alternative education program for which no tuition is charged. - e.
+A school district may admit a nonresident student described in section 15.1-31-07 from another school district in this state without a charge and collection of tuition and without a written agreement.

+3. A school district may not charge or collect from a nonresident student, the student's parent, or the student's district of residence any fees or charges not otherwise assessed to all resident students.

+SECTION 24.
 AMENDMENT.
-Section 15.1-29-14 of the North Dakota Century Code is 28 amended and reenacted as follows: 29 15.1-29-14.
-Student placement for noneducational purposes - Residency 30 determination - Payment of tuition.
+Section 15.1-29-14 of the North Dakota Century Code is amended and reenacted as follows:

+15.1-29-14.
+Student placement for noneducational purposes - Residency determination - Payment of tuition.